Skip to main content

 What distinguishes LiquiSonic® from conventional measurement technology?

-Unlike optical methods, which are influenced by color or turbidity, conductivity-based methods, which are sensitive to electrical conductivity, or density-based methods, which can be disturbed by temperature or gas bubbles, our Ultrasonic process independent of these influences.
+Unlike optical methods, which are influenced by color or turbidity, conductivity-based methods, which are sensitive to electrical conductivity, or density-based methods, which can be disturbed by temperature or gas bubbles, our ultrasonic method is independent of these influences.

-The LiquiSonic® measurement technology also contains neither moving parts nor components that can wear out or be consumed.
-Therefore, after installation, the measuring system is completely maintenance-free and drift-free.
+The LiquiSonic® measuring technology also contains no moving parts or components that can wear out or be consumed.
+Therefore, after installation, the measurement system is completely maintenance-free and drift-free.

-The sensors offer digital signal transmission up to 1000 m and enable continuous inline measurement without sampling.
+The sensors offer digital signal transmission up to 1000 m and enable continuous inline measurement without sample extraction.

 The system delivers results in real-time.
-With a frequency of 4 MHz 32 measurements per second are performed.
-Based on these measurements, you receive a current measurement value every second.
+You receive an updated measurement value every second of your ethanol concentration.
 This fast response time enables effective process control and early detection of deviations.

-Since the speed of sound, like all other physical quantities, is affected by temperature, all our LiquiSonic® sensors are equipped with high-precision temperature sensors.
-Thus, the influence of temperature on the measurement can be directly compensated Therefore, it is not necessary to integrate additional temperature sensors.
+Since the speed of sound, like other physical quantities, is influenced by temperature, all our LiquiSonic® sensors are equipped with high-precision temperature sensors.
+This way, the influence of temperature on the measurement can be directly compensated Therefore, it is not necessary to integrate additional temperature sensors.

-How is the integration into existing automation systems carried out?
+How is integration into existing automation systems achieved?

 The system offers various digital interfaces (e.g., Profibus, Ethernet/IP, Foundation Fieldbus) as well as analog 4-20 mA outputs.
-The integration is carried out smoothly via standardized protocols.
+The integration is seamless via standardized protocols.

 Which process conditions can be covered?

-Our sensors operate reliably in a temperature range from -40 °C to 200 °C and pressures up to 500 bar.
-Through various material options such as stainless steel, Hastelloy, or PFA coatings, even aggressive media can be measured.
-Ex-protection for Zone 1 and 2 is also available.
+Our sensors operate reliably within a temperature range of -40 °C to 200 °C and pressures up to 500 bar.
+Through various material options such as stainless steel, Hastelloy, or PFA coatings, aggressive media can also be measured.
+Explosion protection for Zone 1 and 2 is also available.

 Can extreme operating areas also be covered?

-Yes, by combining sound velocity measurement with additional physical quantities (e.g., conductivity), multiple components can be determined simultaneously.
-This also allows for monitoring additional substances.
+Yes, by combining sound velocity measurement with additional physical quantities (e.g., conductivity), several components can be determined simultaneously.
+This allows monitoring of additional additives besides the ethanol concentration.

 Yes, SensoTech manufactures sensors individually according to customer requirements.
-All standard flanges, any installation lengths, various threads, and special geometries for crystallization containers or small pipes are available.
+All standard flanges, any installation lengths, various threads, and special geometries for crystallization vessels or small pipelines are available.

 The system is completely maintenance-free.
-There are no mechanical wear parts, seals, or optical windows that could be compromised.
+There are no mechanical wear parts, seals, or optical windows that could be affected.
 Regular calibration is not required - the sensors remain stable for years.

 Related applications